SmithLabNeuro/pcca_fa/README.md

 ## Setup

 A file containing tested Python package versions is provided for convenience (`environment.yml`). pCCA-FA code should be run inside this environment, although the tutorial should work in general Python 3.8 environments.
+The code is compatible with Windows, Mac, and Linux operating systems.
 To create the environment using conda, run the following command:

 ```
 conda env create -f environment.yml